 Key Stage 4 students will need to supply a copy of their Year 8 report, Post 16 students will need a copy of their Year 10 report.
+All reports must contain attendance.
 At some point during the application process you will be required to supply your passport (to be copied) and a copy of a utility bill which should show the address where you were living at the time of application.
 Once we have completed our checking procedure the digital file will be permanently deleted.